-American Radio Hardware J-38 key in very nice condition.
+American Radio Hardware J-38 key.
 This was the radio operator's training key for the United States Army Signal Corps, built to military specifications.
-The key hardware is cadmium plated, while the rear connector bar and terminals are unplated brass.
-The key needs cleaning but from the slight wear on the circuit closer this key seems to have had very little use.
+There is chipping around the base mounting holes (click on photo for a larger view) and the metal parts would benefir from cleaning and polishing, but from the slight wear on the circuit closer this key seems to have had little use.

 #912CGY ARTEC J-38.

 American Radio and Telegraph Company (ARTEC) J-38 key.
 This J-38 has unique wire terminals, and an unusual design for the circuit closing lever attachment: It is held under the key ground terminal (a poor design which tends to loosen the terminal when the CC lever is moved - early Bunnell keys shared the same design flaw).